-When it comes to sex, most of us never had access to proper sex education, especially when it comes to anal sex.
-This means we’ve had to turn to porn, friends, or Reddit to figure out how to properly prepare, play, and care for our butts.
+When it comes to intimacy, most of us never had access to proper education, especially when it comes to the butt.
+This means we’ve had to turn to adult movies, friends, or Reddit to figure out how to properly prepare, play, and care for our butts.
 This doesn’t sound safe now, does it?

-In my surgical practice, I quickly learned that nearly everyone who engaged in receptive anal sex (bottoming) prepared for sex by anal douching (aka rectal douching).
-For those who may be unfamiliar, anal douching is the act of cleansing the rectum and anal canal, most traditionally done with liquid expelled from a douche bulb or shower hose.
-Everyone wants to be confident that they won’t have any unnecessary surprises come up during sex and sometimes their diet (like fiber intake) or stress levels means that using an anal douche right before sex is the final step to getting their butt squeaky clean and ready for the big D.
+In my surgical practice, I quickly learned that nearly everyone who engaged in bottoming prepares for play with either water or store-bought ememas.
+For those who may be unfamiliar, preparation is the act of cleansing the butt canal, most traditionally done with liquid expelled from a bulb or shower hose.
+Everyone wants to be confident that they won’t have any unnecessary surprises when it’s time to play.
+Sometimes their diet (like fiber intake) or stress levels means that preparation right before play is the final step to getting their butt squeaky clean and ready for the big D.

-After realizing the void in sex education, I also realized that there had never been safe and appropriate anal douching products.
-That’s when I sought out to create Future Method--the first ever douche developed specifically for anal sex.
+After realizing the void in education, I also realized that there had never been safe and appropriate butt-preparation products.
+That’s when I sought out to create Future Method Cleansing Solution--the first ever preparation product developed specifically for butt play.

-There are a couple methods for anal douching:
+There are a couple of methods to prepare to bottom:

-- Use the bathroom to get rid of any possible feces present in the rectum.
+Use the bathroom to get rid of any possible poop present in the rectum.

 Before releasing pressure from the bulb, remove both the bulb and tip, and then expel the solution from your rectum into the toilet.
 If desired, a second pouch may be used.

-- Douching Dependency: Douching dependency is a potentially serious consequence of over-use.
-I see it time and time again from the aforementioned over-douching.
-I even know some people who use the shower hose to evacuate their bowels normally--not just when they’re preparing to bottom.
+Enema Dependency: Enema dependency is a potentially serious consequence of over-use.
+I see it time and time again from the aforementioned over-preparation.
+I even know some people who use the shower hose to poop normally–not just when they’re preparing to bottom.
 By doing this, the inner muscles of the rectum not only get distended beyond their capacity, but also, over time, they lose their ability to recoil.
-We need those muscles to effectively evacuate our bowels and keep everything in its rightful place.
-Without these muscles to assist, people can lose that imperative reflex, causing significant constipation and/or--the most catastrophic--what’s called rectal prolapse.
-In order to evacuate your bowels, in this over-use scenario, you have to create so much force that your insides are literally pushed out.
+We need those muscles to effectively go to the bathroom and keep everything in its rightful place.
+Without these muscles to help, people can lose that imperative reflex, causing significant constipation and/or–the most catastrophic–what’s called rectal prolapse.
+In order to go to the bathroom, in this over-use scenario, you have to create so much force that your insides are literally pushed out.
 It isn’t pretty and can lead to a surgical emergency.
-The good news is that these variables are compounding and with proper education surrounding douching, we can hopefully avoid these detrimental effects.
+The good news is that these variables are compounding and with proper education surrounding preparation, we can hopefully avoid these detrimental effects.

 Unfortunately, no one taught us any better, until now.
-The goal for Future Method is to educate people on the science of sex.
-We are here to analyze everyone’s sexual practices and come up with solutions rooted in science.
-We want you feeling as sexy and as clean as you want, but to achieve these end results in a safe and simple way.
+The goal for Future Method is to educate people on the science of intimacy.
+We are here to analyze everyone’s intimacy practices and come up with solutions rooted in science.
+We want you feeling as awesome and as clean as you want, but to achieve these end results in a safe and simple way.

-Cleaning your anal douche is actually a fairly simple process:
+Cleaning your preparation bulb is actually a fairly simple process: